 The work in the vineyards is carried out with the utmost care, scrupulously respecting the cycles of nature, moreover the company is in biological covers and the fertilization is carried out using exclusively organic substances.

 All stages of production (vineyard care, winemaking, bottling), are closely followed by Emanuele Papini and mother Sabrina with the advice of oenologist Giacomo Cesari and Attilio Pagli.

 Elegance and balance, freshness and fruitiness, the wines of Rascioni and Cecconello are an expression of the production territory.

-Another solution of vine breeding that we use is called “cordon spurr”: a few months after the beginning of winter the plants are pruned leaving only one or two branches that will be kept for four of five years with only four equidistant spurs between them.
+Another solution of breeding of the vines that we use only for Sangiovese is called a “spurred cordon”: a few months after the beginning of the winter rest the pruning of the plant leaving only one or two branches that will be maintained for four or five years, keeping only four spurs equidistant from each other.

-The following prunings consist in renewing the spurs every year.[:]
+The subsequent prunings will consist in renewing the spur year by year.[/vc_column_text][/vc_column][vc_column width=”1/12″][/vc_column][/vc_row]